missionpinball/mpf/README.md

 License
 -------
-* MPF and its related projects are released under the terms of the MIT License.
-Please refer to the LICENSE file for details.
-* Docs are Creative Commons CC BY 4.0.
+MPF and related projects are released under the MIT License.
+Refer to the LICENSE file for details.
+Docs are released under Creative Commons CC BY 4.0.
-* Both of these basically mean you can do anything you want with MPF and the docs, including using them for commercial projects.
-You don't have to pay us or share your changes if you don't want to.
-Just go make pinball!